 - Early Treatment: Children age two to six may receive treatment for underdeveloped dental arches, premature loss of baby teeth and harmful habits like thumb sucking.
 Treatment at this stage may prevent the need for future orthodontic care.

 - Mixed Dentition: Children ages six to twelve receive treatment for improper jaw relationships and dental realignment issues.
 At this point, your child’s soft and hard tissue is responsive to orthopedic force.

 - Adolescent Dentition: By this stage, a dentist or orthodontist can address the permanent teeth and the final bite.

 Adult Teeth Coming in Behind Baby Teeth

 This situation is common among children and usually occurs when a lower baby tooth does not fall out as the permanent tooth erupts.
-Baby tooth usually fall out within two months if wiggled by the child.
+Baby teeth usually fall out within two months if wiggled by the child.
 If the tooth does not fall out, contact our pediatric dentists to have the tooth removed and ensure the primary tooth erupts properly.

 You may have more questions about your child’s oral health than what we have addressed.
 If so, feel free to contact Children’s Dentistry of North Dallas at 214-378-8868 to learn more about pediatric dentistry in Dallas, Texas.